 - Dark and Troubled Past: OpBot was a prisoner aboard the ship that brought the Vaulters' ancestors to Auriga.
 When the ship crashed, OpBot resumed his medical duties, was swamped with work, and eventually ran out of anesthesia, forcing him to operate on still conscious patients.
 All this eventually caused him to snap and go on a killing spree with his surgical tools before he was shut down.

-- Deadly Doctor: His position as the most skilled surgeon the Vaulters have does his mental condition no good once he begins to recover his memories of killing his own patients, and eventually requests that Zolya assign guards to disable him if he goes on a murderous rampage again.
+- Deadly Doctor: His position as the most skilled surgeon the Vaulters have does his mental condition no good once he begins to recover his memories of killing his own patients, and he eventually requests that Zolya assign guards to disable him if he goes on a murderous rampage again.

-- Freak Out: Suffered the AI equivalent to a stress induced psychotic break.
-Due to, as said previously, having to perform massively invasive surgery to save his patients lives without any painkillers.
-This conflicted his with programming so much that he just broke and killed them all.
+- Freak Out: Suffered the AI equivalent to a stress-induced psychotic break due to, as said previously, having to perform massively invasive surgery to save his patients lives without any painkillers.
+This conflicted with his programming so much that he just broke and killed them all.

 - The Medic: Eventually takes up position as a surgeon among the Vaulters, a position he held previously in a military unit before being aboard the prison ship that crashed on Auriga.